jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

         (B) in respect of which the number of units that would have been required to be surrendered in relation to an activity listed in Part 1 of Schedule 3, had the land not been exempt land, have been surrendered under section 182A(2):
       (vii) land that was exempt land that has been deforested more than 8 years ago; and (b) is not area 1 (approved) land (as defined in section 181) or P90 offsetting land
+  - **post-settlement governance entity** —
+    (a) means a body corporate or the trustees of a trust established, for the purpose of receiving redress in the Treaty settlement of a claimant group,—
+      (i) by that group; or
+      (ii) by or under an enactment or order of a court; and (b) includes—
+      (i) an entity established to represent a collective or combination of claimant groups; and (ii) an entity controlled by an entity referred to in paragraph (a); and (iii) an entity controlled by a hapū to which redress has been transferred by an entity referred to in paragraph (a)
   - **pre-1990 forest land** means forest land that— (a) is either of the following:
       (i) land—